alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 sbatch trainer_scripts/drop-only_0_0_trainer.sh
 ```

 to train models for that particular dataset pair, where `drop-only_0_0_trainer` is one of the bash scripts generated for the `drop-only` experiment group, with dataset pair index `0` and seed index `0`.
 Note that logging is performed with wandb and so you will need this set up on your machine in order to proceed.
+Note also that the output directory specified in the slurm template (see [requirements](#requirements) below.)

 ## Transfer Attacks